Hendrik Luesch, Ph.D.

 About Hendrik Luesch

 Hendrik Luesch, Ph.D., a professor of medicinal chemistry, received his Diplom in Chemistry at the University of Siegen (Germany) in 1997.
 He studied marine natural products chemistry at the University of Hawaii at Manoa and obtained his Ph.D. with Professor Richard E. Moore in 2002.
 He undertook three years of postdoctoral studies as an Irving S. Sigal Fellow at The Scripps Research Institute with Professor Peter G. Schultz in functional genomics and chemical biology.
 In 2005 he joined the faculty of the Department of Medicinal Chemistry at the University of Florida (UF) as an assistant professor and was tenured and promoted to associate professor in 2010 and to full professor in 2015.
 He holds the endowed Debbie and Sylvia DeSantis Chair in Natural Products Drug Discovery and Development and serves as Department Chair.
-He combines his interest in marine natural products chemistry with genomics and proteomics approaches for the discovery and characterization of potential drugs and molecular drug targets.
-Specifically, he leads a multidisciplinary marine natural products program that integrates genome mining, isolation, chemical synthesis, pharmacology, mechanism of action and early development studies.
+He leads a multidisciplinary marine natural products program with chemistry- and genomics-based discovery platforms that integrate classical isolation and spectroscopic structure determination, genome mining and synthetic biology, chemical synthesis, target identification, and mechanism of action as well as early development studies.
 He is founding Director of UF’s Center for Natural Products, Drug Discovery and Development (CNPD3).
-He has published over 160 papers, is inventor on 40 issued patents (US, PCT and nationalized) and cofounded companies, consistent with the translational nature of his research and entrepreneurial mindset.
-He has received the UF Technology Innovator Award for several years.
-He has been invited to prestigious national and international meetings and has presented at institutions around the world (over 140 invited lectures).
-He serves as Commissioning Editor and Editorial Board member of Natural Product Reports, the most prestigious and highest ranked journal in the field, and on the Editorial Board of Marine Drugs.
+He has published over 180 papers, is inventor on 40 issued patents (US, PCT and nationalized) and cofounded several companies.
+He has received the UF Technology Innovator Award for several years and the UF 2021 Innovation of the Year award.

 Teaching Profile